Minnesota Wild turn it on late to beat Chicago Blackhawks 3-1

 Ryan Reaves interrupted that vibe 7 minutes, 45 seconds into the second when he pried the puck off Andover's Wyatt Kaiser, who was skating in his third NHL game, motored around the Chicago net before flinging a backhand to the middle that pinballed around the crease before bouncing up and into the net.

 This was Reaves' fourth goal in his last seven games to go along with two assists in that span.
-Only Matt Boldy (eight goals) has scored more on the Wild in the eight games the Wild have played without the injured Kirill Kaprizov.
+Only Matt Boldy (eight goals) has scored more on the Wild in the eight games the team has played without the injured Kirill Kaprizov.

 Considering the lack of consistent pressure being applied by the Blackhawks — they didn't hit double digits in shots until late in the second — it looked like Reaves' tally might hold up as the decisive one.